M.Fish Music Appreciation

 Handle to Haydn (0:00-16:00)

-About the middle of the century in Mannheim, Germany, composer and conductor Johann Stamitz (1717-1757) and his followers began to develop the orchestra and the art of orchestration, basing their music on the Baroque homophonic style, but now with chords played in unison rather than contrapuntally.
-This kind music became the basis for the Classical instrumental sonata, string quartet, and orchestral symphony, and reached its apex in the works of Franz Joseph Haydn and Wolfgang Amadeus Mozart.
+About the middle of the century in Mannheim, Germany, composer, and conductor Johann Stamitz (1717-1757) and his followers began to develop the orchestra and the art of orchestration, basing their music on the Baroque homophonic style, but now with chords played in unison rather than contrapuntally.
+This music became the basis for the Classical instrumental sonata, string quartet, and orchestral symphony.
+It reached its apex in the works of Franz Joseph Haydn and Wolfgang Amadeus Mozart.

 Birth of the Symphony: